graveja0/health-care-markets/README.md

 remains an open question we will explore here.

-Finally, it is worth mentioning that regulatory and antitrust reviews have drawn on a diverse set of addtional market geography definitions.
+Finally, it is worth mentioning that regulatory and antitrust reviews have drawn on a diverse set of additional market geography definitions.
 The history, use and controversies surrounding these definitions are nicely covered in the Department of Justice chapter entitled [“Competition Law: